ddd-mtl/time-indexing/README.md

 # time-indexing

-Rust library providing a time-indexing solution for Holochain Zomes Enables to index any `AnyLinkableHash` in a Link tree structure called a time-index.
+Rust library providing a time-based indexing solution for Holochain Zome data.
+Enables time-based indexing of any `AnyLinkableHash` in a link tree structure, i.e. a time-index.

 ## Ontology

-A datum indexed in a time-index is called a ***Timed Item***, or simply ***item*** in this context.
+A datum indexed in a time-index is called a ***Timed Item***, or simply an ***item*** in this context.

 A ***Time Path*** is a *path* composed of a *root anchor* and additional components holding a single `i32`.